 Finally, growing gardens with students can teach the skills they will need to be able to grow their own food and contribute to a local food system.
 In Northern Canada, where food availability is based upon large transportation distance, this may be especially beneficial in enhancing food security.

-The NWT School Gardens: Garden Curriculum for Grade 3, is based upon a highly successful gardening program at Weledeh School in Yellowknife, Northwest Territories.
 Check out this and other great educational gardening initiatives under Local Food Production by clicking here!